The Eristics Test

 Considerate

-The Wizard is particularly considerate of using anger, their second argument, against others.
+The Wizard is considerate of using anger, their second argument, against others.
 The combination of the society and world arguments in the Wizard's unique order gives the archetype a great sense of how anger can rattle others.

 Love Fear Guilt Disgust Anger Pride